-The development of the Central-West Orana REZ will bring $5.2 Billion into the region and create 3900 construction jobs at its peak.
+The Department estimates the REZ will bring $5.2 Billion of private investment into our region and create 3.9 thousand construction jobs at its peak.

 As one of the faster developing REZs, there are many looking to the region as a leader and early adopter, including governments, renewable energy developers and other regional communities across Australia.

 These types of benefits that exist outside the realm of normal business activity or government contributions are collectively called community benefit-sharing arrangements.

 It's up to us in the community to advocate for the best possible benefit-sharing arrangements & ensure the renewables boom delivers big for our community

 You can read more about the different kinds of community benefits from renewables that we are already seeing around Australia in our Community Benefits Handbook.